-- This is arguably the highest risk aspect of time trialling while within COVID19.
-It should be noted that public toilets, toilets on trains, as well as all key worker buildings, have been open throughout COVID 19. - The toilets should be the only time competitors enter a building; this should be done using socially distanced floor markings, and a 1 in 1 out process. - Ventilation is key.
+- This is arguably the highest risk aspect of time trialling while within COVID-19.
+It should be noted that public toilets, toilets on trains, as well as all key worker buildings, have been open throughout COVID-19. - The toilets should be the only time competitors enter a building; this should be done using socially distanced floor markings, and a 1 in 1 out process. - Ventilation is key.
 The main door to the toilet "block" should be propped open (unless a fire door); only cubicles should be closed.
-Windows open where possible, and hand washing signs should be affixed prominently.
+Windows open where possible, and hand washing signs should be affixed prominently. - Toilets with multiple cubicles can be used if there is sufficient social distance between.
+Some urinals or cubicles can be marked 'Out Of Order', e.g. the middle cubicle of a set of three.